Tuesday, September 20, 12022 HE

 So simply stated, the spring tide is the highest and lowest two tides during the month that occur at Full or New Moon.
 Spring tides are higher high tides and lower low tides.
 Spring tides are separated by roughly a fortnight (i.e., approximately fourteen days, which is where the “for” in fortnight comes from).
 It takes approximately two weeks for the Moon to complete half of its orbit around the Earth to go from the syzygial alignment of a New Moon to the equally syzygial Full Moon alignment, or vice versa (I’ll stop with the syzygies now, I just couldn’t get enough of the word at first).
 The increased tidal range during these Moon phases is a result of a compounding of the Moon and Sun’s gravity effects on the Earth’s tidal bulge (see the schematic below).

 Conversely, neap tides are the two smallest tidal ranges of monthly tides and result from the Moon being at quadrature (i.e., First or Third Quarter).
 Thus, neap tides are lower high tides and higher low tides than average.
-The spring and neap tides only partly match the calendar’s monthly cycle since the lunar orbit is 27.3 days.
+The spring and neap tides only partly match the calendar’s monthly cycle since the lunar orbit is 27.3 days (that is the rotation of the moon to “fixed” reference stars; for moon phase to phase it is approximately 29.5 days).
 Generally, the spring and neap tides are separated by seven days, as per the change in the Moon’s demi-phases.
 The term “spring” does not refer to the season.
 Spring tides occur perennially.
 Rather, the term “spring” was used as the tide was seen to be springing forth during the New and Full Moons.
 The etymology of “neap” is uncertain.

 The image below is a schematic of the difference between spring and neap tides.